transloadit/uppy/website/src/docs/aws-s3.md

 The `fields` field is an object with form fields to send along with the upload request.
 For presigned PUT uploads, this should be empty.

+### `timeout: 30 * 1000`

+When no upload progress events have been received for this amount of milliseconds, assume the connection has an issue and abort the upload.
+This is passed through to [XHRUpload](/docs/xhrupload#timeout-30-1000); see its documentation page for details.
+Set to `0` to disable this check.

+The default is 30 seconds.

+### `limit: 0`

+Limit the amount of uploads going on at the same time.
+This is passed through to [XHRUpload](/docs/xhrupload#limit-0); see its documentation page for details.
+Set to `0` to disable limiting.

 ## S3 Bucket configuration

 S3 buckets do not allow public uploads by default.